 When you’re new to laser cutting, you might feel a little overwhelmed.
 What can you make?
 What materials should you use?

 What laser cutter settings for different materials should you use?
-If you’re first starting out, check out Makeblock’s list of 10 Great Laser Cutter Projects To Make At Home.
+If you’re first starting out, check out the list of 10 Great Laser Cutter Projects To Make At Home.
 This will give you a good idea of what’s possible.
 Just remember, these are just a small sampling of projects.

 A laser cutter allows you to create designs and cut or engrave them onto a piece of material.
 While you might associate laser cutting more with wood or plastic, you can use a laser cutter for fabric, paper, metal and more.

 A laser cutting machine transfers a pre-programmed design onto whatever material you’re using.
 While you’ll need to change settings based upon the material, your options for cutting and engraving are seemingly as endless as your imagination.

 While there are some materials that you definitely shouldn’t use, you’ll find that the following list gives you plenty to work with.
 The only thing to remember is different materials may give off different fumes, so ensure you’re working in a well-ventilated area to be safe.

-1. Wood for Laser Cutting
+1) Wood for Laser Cutting

 Wood is one of the most common laser cutting materials.
 It’s common for beginners and even professionals to use a laser cutter for wood to cut out pieces to assemble, engrave gifts and carve out intricate patterns in a piece of wood.

-2. Plastic and Acrylic
+2) Plastic and Acrylic for Laser Cutting